How do winemakers prevent frost? - ask Decanter - Decanter

 Using fans and wind machines to keep the air moving also helps to prevent frost.

-‘We are trying to move air as much as warm up the local immediate environment.
-We have big fans running through the night to to try to move the air,’ said Kellett.
+‘We are trying to move air as much as possible to warm up the local immediate environment.
+We have big fans running through the night to to try to move the air,’ said Ian Kellett, from Hambledon Vineyard, in Hampshire, speaking to Decanter.com in 2017.

+At Jacky Blot in the Loire, they use fans which draw in cold air and blast it upwards – a replacement method to the expensive helicopters they were using previously.

 Helicopters

-Helicopters are also used for air displacement to help prevent frost, although this is not quite as common.
+Helicopters are also used for air displacement to help prevent frost, although this is not quite as common – though they have been used in St-Emilion and Pomerol this week.

-Several winemakers used them in Europe last week, including in Baden-Württemberg in Germany and also in France’s Loire Valley.

 Sprinklers